 Indicator 1.5.1 The Biomass Producer has implemented appropriate control systems and procedures to verify that feedstock is supplied in compliance with the requirements of CITES.
-Some FSC US CWNRA finding related to this indicator include: 1.19 Customs regulations - The Lacey Act and other US code and enforcement find there is a low risk of a US company purchasing species listed by CITES.
-1.20 CITES_finds no tree species with commercial timber value is listed on the CITES Appendices determining the there is a low risk of sourcing CITES species in North America.
-1.21 Legislation requiring due diligence/due care procedures cites the Lacey Act as the legislation that prohibits the importation of illegally sourced wood into the US.
-Finding Additional evidence: Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment determined the supply base area as a low risk for the potential to source CITES species.
+Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment determined the supply base area as a low risk for the potential to source CITES species.
 This document uses many if the same sources as the FSC US CWNRA.
 Both conclude sourcing CITES listed species is a low risk in the Enviva supply area.
 CITES enforcement is controlled at the federal level involving US Customs and Border Protection, Animal and Plant Health Inspection Services and the US Fish and Wildlife Service.
 Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.
-Enviva requires all suppliers to sign a Master Wood Supply Agreement.
+Some FSC US CWNRA finding related to this indicator include: 1.19 Customs regulations - The Lacey Act and other US code and enforcement find there is a low risk of a US company purchasing species listed by CITES.
+Finding 1.20 CITES_finds no tree species with commercial timber value is listed on the CITES Appendices determining the there is a low risk of sourcing CITES species in North America.
+1.21 Legislation requiring due diligence/due care procedures cites the Lacey Act as the legislation that prohibits the importation of illegally sourced wood into the US.
+Additional findings: Enviva requires all suppliers to sign a Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
 None of the tree species Enviva uses at its Enviva Pellet Mill are on the CITES list.
 None of the feedstock used at the Enviva Pellet Mill comes from outside of the US.
 The PEFC Chain of Custody Standard requires the certificate holder to ensure it knows feedstocks meet CITES requirements.
 ENV-PEFCCOC-01 PEFC Chain of Custody and ENV-COC-02 Controlled Wood/Controlled Sources Procedure are Enviva documents describing the work flow to ensure feedstock are in conformance.

-Enviva's District of Origin Process asks the supplier to list the species used at its mill.
+Enviva's District of Origin Data Request Form asks the supplier to list the species used at its mill.
 These species lists are checked against the CITES requirements and are checked during periodic supplier audits.
 Conclusion There is a low risk of CITES species being used as feedstock at Enviva.
 Means of Verification a.
 Preamble citations b.
-FSC US CWNRA d.
-ENV-CO e.
-ENV-CO f.
-District g.
-Master V h.
-Enforcer FCCOC-01 PEFC Chain of Cust OC-02 Controlled Wood/Controll OC-03 Controlled Wood/Controll of Origin Process Wood Purchase Agreement ment of the Convention on Interna ct and enforcement data ed Sources Procedure Evidence Reviewed All means of verificat ion reviewed Risk Rating X Low Risk □ Specified Risk Unspecified Risk at RA
+FSC US CWNRA c.
+ENV-PEFCCOC-01 PEFC Chain of Custody Procedure d.
+ENV-COC-02 Controlled Wood/Controlled Sources Procedure e.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment f.
+District of Origin Process g.
+Master Wood Purchase Agreement h.
+Enforcement of the Convention on International Trade in Endangered Species i.
+Lacey Act and enforcement data Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA